 Barclays will freeze any accounts held solely in the deceased’s name within 24 hours of notification.
 This means:

-- All direct debits and standing orders are cancelled
+- All direct debits and standing orders are cancelled (though any payments already processing on the day of notification may still clear)

 - All cards are cancelled